sebastiancarlos/sway-talisman/README.md

 This is __not__ a TUI launcher; It just makes your terminal even __more__ of a launcher.

 ## Introduction
-GUI application launchers are cool, but if you're a Sway user, you might be interested in taking your minimalism to the next level.
+GUI application launchers like [rofi](https://github.com/davatorium/rofi) are cool, but if you're a Sway user, you might be interested in taking your minimalism to the next level.

 It turns out we've had application launchers since the 1960's: Terminals and shells!
 Indeed, shells are the only programming languages in which launching a new